bugzmanov/nes_ebook/src/chapter_6_3.md

 # Rendering CHR ROM Tiles

-PPU has **[0x0 ..
-0x2000]** address space reserved for CHR ROM - visual graphics data  on a cartridge.
+The address space **[0x0 ..
+0x2000]** on PPU is reserved for CHR ROM - visual graphics data of a game.

 That's *8 KiB* worth of data.
 And that's all there was in the first versions of NES cartridges.

-Visual data was packed in so-called tiles: an 8 pixels x 8 pixels image that could use up to 4 colors. (to be precise, background tile can have 4 colors, a sprite tile can have 3 colors, and 0b00 is used as an indication that a pixel should be transparent)
+Visual data is packed in so-called tiles: an 8 x 8 pixel image that could use up to 4 colors. (to be precise, background tile can have 4 colors, a sprite tile can have 3 colors, and 0b00 is used as an indication that a pixel should be transparent)

 ```bash
 8 * 8 * 2 (2 bits to codify color) = 128 bits  = 16 bytes to codify a single tile
 ```

 8 KiB / 128 bits = 512 tiles.
-So each cartridge contained 512 tiles in total, that were divided into 2 pages/banks.
+I.e. each cartridge contained 512 tiles in total, divided into 2 pages/banks.
 The banks did not really have a name, historically they are called "left" and "right".

 <div style="text-align:center"><img src="./images/ch6.3/image_1_mario_tiles.png" width="50%"/></div>